-The Plan recommends a continuation of the procurement strategy for electricity adopted for 2014 (Chapter 7).
+The Plan recommends a continuation of the procurement strategy for electricity adopted for 2014 (Chapter 7) Inote - Ameren Illinois recommends that the IPA procure one half of targets for the second and third delivery years in the April 2015 procurement and the other half of targets for the second and third delivery years in the September 2015 procurement).
 This conclusion is based on the IPA's analysis of the load forecast scenarios (Chapter 3), the position of the supply portfolio (Chapter 4), and the IPA's analysis of the risks associated with serving electric load and various factors of power procurement (Chapter 6).
 That analysis of risks carefully examines the concept of the Agency procuring full requirements products, rather than the IPA's traditional approach of procuring standard blocks of power.
 Once again, the IPA concludes that a full requirements approach in lieu of standard blocks does not best serve the interests of the eligible retail customers that the IPA is directed by the General Assembly to serve.
-The Plan includes a proposal to conduct a fall procurement event for energy efficiency as a supply resource for delivery starting in the summer of 2016 (Chapter 7).
-The Plan also recommends a procurement of Solar Renewable Energy Credits ("SRECs") and Renewable Energy Credits ("RECs") from distributed generation resources (Chapter 8).
+The Plan contemplated a proposal to conduct a fall procurement event for energy efficiency as a supply resource for delivery starting in the summer of 2016 (Chapter 7).
+But given the significant amount of issues that remain undefined, the IPA will hold workshops in spring 2015 to further discuss the proposal.
+Where warranted, the IPA will include a more detailed proposal in its next Plan so it can be fully vetted prior to ICC review.
+The Plan also recommends a procurement of Renewable Energy Credits ("RECs") from distributed generation resources (Chapter 8).
+The Plan contemplated a procurement of Solar Renewable Energy Credits ("SREC"), but ultimately decided against this recommendation given that existing total REC purchases exceed the statutory target.